 2. Why having another model while we have Markov Models?

 Markov models are also capable of representing temporal dependencies.
 These models explain the transition of states in an observed sequence.
-In standard Markov models current state is dependent on the last one state which can be extended to a particular window say 5 or 10, but increasing the context window also increases the state-space complexity of the model which makes them impractical for modeling in long context window.
+In standard Markov models current state is dependent on the last one state which can be extended to a particular window say 5 or 10, but increasing the context window also increases the state-space complexity of the model which makes them impractical for modeling in a long context window.

 This is the limitation that makes Markov models less suitable for time-dependent tasks with the long context window and enables RNNs to solve the problem.